nic-starke/neon_samurai/.github/README.md

 #### Setting up pre-commit.

 - install pre-commit
-- run `pre-commit install-hooks` in the root of the project.
+- run `pre-commit install-hooks` and then `pre-commit install` in the root of the project from a terminal.

 #### Setting up the build system: